Rikrok: Early life and career

-Born and raised in Jamaica, Rikrok began his musical career as a backing vocalist and songwriter.
+Born in London, but raised in Kingston, Rikrok began his musical career as a backing vocalist and songwriter.
 He worked with several artists in the Jamaican music scene before gaining international recognition.

 Breakthrough with "It Wasn't Me"

 In 2000, Rikrok collaborated with reggae artist Shaggy on the track "It Wasn't Me."
 The song, a comedy-reggae piece about a man caught cheating by his girlfriend, features Rikrok singing the song's hook and a bridge.
 The single became a worldwide commercial success, reaching number one on the US Billboard Hot 100 and various other charts globally.
 The song's popularity was a result of its humorous narrative and memorable hooks, which became a cultural standard.